Skip to main content

 Research synthesisModerate evidenceSmall effect5 studies · 3 beneficial · 2 neutral · 0 harmful

-Across 5 studies, 3 reported beneficial effects (one moderate, two small) and 2 found neutral effects on reducing oral mucositis severity.
-Most evidence comes from clinical populations with cancer, particularly head and neck cancer patients undergoing radiotherapy or chemoradiotherapy.
-The median study duration was 49 days, and the most-studied dose was 5 g of L-glutamine (in one RCT), though dose information was limited across the included papers.
+Across 5 studies, 3 reported beneficial effects of L-glutamine on reducing oral mucositis severity, with effect sizes ranging from small to moderate; 2 studies found neutral effects.
+The evidence is drawn from clinical populations, primarily patients with cancer undergoing treatment, with a median study duration of 49 days.
+The most-studied dose was 5 g of L-glutamine (in one study), though dosing information was limited.

-• Studied populations: patients with head and neck cancer undergoing radiotherapy, pediatric cancer patients receiving chemo-/radiotherapy, general cancer patients
+• Studied populations: patients with cancer (including head and neck cancer and pediatric patients) receiving chemotherapy or radiotherapy

-Caveats: Available evidence is overwhelmingly positive (3 of 5 studies beneficial) — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
+Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
 Evidence base is small (only 5 studies) — conclusions should be considered preliminary.
-Two neutral studies did not reach statistical significance, and one used NCI scale which showed no difference.
+Dosing information was only available in one study, limiting generalizability.

 Doses used in studies